Rory Kennedy: Personal life

 Following college graduation, Kennedy moved to New York and then briefly to Los Angeles.

 Kennedy's brother Michael LeMoyne Kennedy died in December 1997 as a result of a skiing accident.
 She was with him at the time of the accident and tried to save his life by giving him mouth-to-mouth resuscitation.
-Despite her efforts, he had been fatally injured and his blood stained her mouth.
+Despite her efforts, he had been fatally injured.
 Kennedy attended his funeral in January 1998.

 On August 2, 1999, Kennedy married Mark Bailey in Greece at the mansion of shipping tycoon Vardis Vardinoyiannis.
 Kennedy met Bailey in Washington through mutual friends after graduating from Brown University.
-The wedding was originally scheduled for July 17 in Hyannis Port, Massachusetts, but was postponed after the plane piloted by her cousin John F. Kennedy, Jr. and passengers Carolyn Bessette-Kennedy (his wife) and her sister, Lauren Bessette crashed en route to the event.
-The tent erected for the wedding instead became a site for family prayers during the search for her cousin.
+The wedding was originally scheduled for July 17 in Hyannis Port, Massachusetts, but was postponed after the plane piloted by her cousin John F. Kennedy Jr. and passengers Carolyn Bessette-Kennedy (his wife) and her sister, Lauren Bessette crashed en route to the event.
+The tent erected for the wedding instead became a site for family prayers during the search for her family members.

-In October 1999, Kennedy and her husband moved with their dog Clementine to a new home in a West Village neighborhood they reportedly "loved."
+In October 1999, Kennedy and her husband moved to a new home in a West Village neighborhood they reportedly loved.

-Rory and Mark have two daughters, Georgia Elizabeth Kennedy-Bailey (b.
-2002) and Bridget Katherine Kennedy-Bailey (b.
-2004), and one son, Zachary Corkland Kennedy-Bailey (b.
-2007).
+Kennedy and her husband have two daughters and a son.

 Around the time of the birth of her second daughter in 2004, Kennedy and her husband purchased a home.
 Kennedy went on maternity leave from her filmmaking career for the birth of her son in 2007.
 She sold her Shelter Island home in December 2009.

-Rory's nephew Conor dated Taylor Swift in 2012.
-According to Ethel Kennedy, Swift began associating with the family after Rory attended a concert with Georgia and Bridget Kennedy.
-Rory said she loved the singer and her music.

-In July 2012, Kennedy's sister Kerry swerved her Lexus SUV into a tractor-trailer on Interstate 684.
-During the trial in February 2014, Kennedy defended her sister by insisting that she had "reputation for sobriety and general healthy living".

 According to Trulia.com, Kennedy purchased a home in Malibu, California, in January 2013 and currently resides there.